Les Paul Special Tribute - Humbucker - Worn White Satin

 The Tribute is the least expensive LesPaul model, and its understated design provides the renowned LP sound.
 This guitar features the Gibson staple tonewood combination of a Mahogany body and maple neck with dual-coil humbuckers.

 Mahogany gives the guitar its punchy mid-range and focused lows.
-Its Mahogany body is a perfect choice for guitarists who are worried about spending thousands of dollars on an expensive guitar.
+Its Mahogany body is perfect for guitarists worried about spending thousands of dollars on an expensive guitar.

 Fretboard markers

-If you want to make your guitar look like a Les Paul, you can purchase a replica.
-Many guitar manufacturers have copied Gibson’s designs, but there is one notable exception.
+You can purchase a replica if you want to make your guitar look like a Les Paul.
+Many guitar manufacturers have copied Gibson’s designs, but one notable exception exists.

 Studios and Tribute models feature block inlays, which are more common on custom and vintage models.
 However, they differ in detail from custom guitars.

-In addition, to block fretboard markers, Tribute models often have unique necks, with no traditional Gibson style.
-Gibson created a variety of Les Paul models, and some of them are rare and highly sought after.
+In addition to block fretboard markers, Tribute models often have unique necks with no traditional Gibson style.
+Gibson created various Les Paul models, some of which are rare and highly sought after.

 Gibson has continued to produce Les Paul models and occasionally reissues them.
 Gibson’s guitars have been a staple of the music industry since 1961.